Rick Renzi: Issues and positions

 In 2002, in response to a question about spiraling health care costs, Renzi said "In order to keep health insurance costs competitive, we must allow the self-employed to take annual tax deductions for their health-care costs.
 We must change the health insurance industry by allowing employees to purchase their own health-care policy.
 This would allow for personal ownership of health-care policies, which would provide portability, more choice and thus more competition, which leads to lower health-care premiums."

 Renzi was named one of the American Legion's "Unsung Heroes" of the 108th Congress.
 American Legion National Commander John Brieden noted that "The 108th Congress passed a record increase in Department of Veterans Affairs health care funding for the current fiscal year, and it reduced the number of service-disabled military retirees subject to a 'disability tax' on their retired pay."
 Brieden said "I commend Representative Renzi for taking a leadership role in making that happen."

 In 2004, Renzi and Representative Jon Porter introduced legislation to split the Ninth Circuit court, currently the largest circuit in the U.S., which includes Arizona, into three smaller circuits.
 John Ensign of Nevada introduced similar legislation in the Senate.

-Renzi was generally a supporter of expanded legal immigration into the United States and supported expansion of guest worker programs and the H1B visa.
+Renzi was generally a supporter of expanded legal immigration into the United States and supported expansion of guest worker programs and the H-1B visa.
 He did strongly support using technology to enforce border security.

 In June 2006, the House accepted an amendment proposed by Renzi to increase tribal law enforcement funding by $5 million and decrease spending for international organizations such as the United Nations by the same amount.

 On December 14, 2005, he voted for the reauthorization of the Patriot Act.
 On June 29, 2005, he voted for the increase of funds by $25 million for anti-marijuana print and TV ads.